 A majority of Americans also continue to support many other employer “rights” that would most likely be thought intolerable elsewhere.
 The American Society for Human Resource Management, on its website, warns employers that they “face a much different landscape once leaving U.S. borders.”
 The page notes, first off, that the United States stands “virtually alone in the developed world” in allowing employment-at-will.
 Randomized drug testing is also rare in most other Western countries.
 In 2013, the Supreme Court of Canada held that randomized alcohol tests were an “invasion of privacy and an invalid exercise of management rights.”
 These more rigorous privacy rights exist across Europe.
 But despite the loosening of marijuana laws in many states, a majority of Americans—61 percent—told Rasmussen that drug testing should be required for most jobs, while only 26 percent were completely opposed.
 A 2016 survey by YouGov found that even 51 percent of Democrats were in favor of “unlimited drug testing.”
 Employers should be “free,” therefore, to impose whatever terms they see fit.
 Employees who object can find work elsewhere.

 In his essay, Varoufakis also laments the fact that “instead of embracing liberty and rationality as their rallying cries and organizing concepts, [the left] opted for equality and justice, bequeathing the concept of freedom to the neoliberals.”
 In the United States—because, again, so many individuals see themselves as part of the middle class and thus do not feel themselves unequal—calls to fix “inequality” in and of itself often ring hollow.
 Social democratic politicians would do well then to return to Franklin Roosevelt’s focus, instead, on “freedom from want.”
 Doing so could have helped Democrats better portray the Affordable Care Act as a step toward increased freedom (from being forced to stay in your job), countering the rhetoric equating the individual mandate to a mechanism for “enslavement.”
-It is actually the commodification of our labor to the market that is unable to confer freedom, in other words.
-Privatized higher education leaves students with mountains of debt, forcing people to climb their way out through the market, while a lack of truly universal health care and less than robust unemployment helps keep them there.
+It is actually the commodification of our labor to the market that stops us from being “free.”
+For example, privatized higher education leaves students with mountains of debt, forcing people to climb their way out through the market, while a lack of truly universal health care and less than robust unemployment insurance helps keep them there.

 Today, many leftists do finally see an opening in the rigid paradigm that long restricted the rise of the “radical” left in the United States.
 Ocasio-Cortez has, like Bernie Sanders, done a good job at making democratic socialism seem straightforward and nonthreatening to more moderate liberals.
 (In doing so, though, she’s also created a contentious debate about what, today, is meant exactly by “democratic socialism.”)
 In one interview, she described democratic socialism as follows: “I believe that in a modern, moral, and wealthy society, no person in America should be too poor to live. . . .
 So what that means to me is health care as a human right.
 It means that every child no matter where you are born should have access to a college or trade school education if they choose it.”